List of YuYu Hakusho characters: Shigure

 Shigure (時雨) is a demon osteopath and one of Mukuro's top warriors.
 He is the one who gave Hiei his Evil Eye, so that he could find the Ice Maiden's country and his Tear of Ice jewel, and taught him basic swordsmanship.
-Shigure only operates on patients that interest him and takes part in their "life existence" as payment, which in Hiei's case was that he could never reveal his relation to Yukina.
+Shigure only operates on patients who interest him and takes part in their "life existence" as payment, which in Hiei's case was that he could never reveal his relation to Yukina.
 Shigure fights Hiei as part of Mukuro's testing of whether Hiei can qualify to be the right-hand man.
 He wields the large Brimstone Ring Blade (燐火円礫刀, Rinka Enreki-tō) that looks like a large hula hoop.
 In the quick battle, they both lose an arm, but Shigure also loses the top half of his head.
 However, Shigure then appears fully healed in the Demon Plane Unification Tournament as an opponent of Kurama, whom he loses to, and is later seen doing patrol work with Hiei at the end of the series.
-In the anime, after losing to Kurama, he apparently commits suicide, stating that a swordsman never loses twice.
+In the anime, after losing to Kurama, he commits suicide, stating that a swordsman never loses twice.